 • Number of residential and commercial off-street parking spaces;

-• Proposed amount of floor area dedicated to residential and nonresidential uses;
+• Proposed amount of floor area dedicated to residential, residential common, and nonresidential uses;

 • Description of the existing use of the property, including if appropriate a justification for the elimination of existing sound and rehabilitable housing;